Vipin2197/zomato-restaurant-dashboard-Excel/README.md

    F. Weekdayno
    G.Weekdayname
    H.FinancialMOnth ( April = FM1, May= FM2  ….
 March = FM12)
-   I. Financial Quarter ( Quarters based on Financial Month FQ-1 .
-FQ-2..)
->.
-Convert the Average cost for 2 column into USD dollars (currently the Average cost for 2 in local currencies
->.Find the Numbers of Resturants based on City and Country.
+.
+Convert the Average cost for 2 column into USD dollars (currently the Average cost for 2 in local currencies .Find the Numbers of Resturants based on City and Country.
->.Numbers of Resturants opening based on Year , Quarter , Month
+.Numbers of Resturants opening based on Year , Quarter , Month .
->.
 Count of Resturants based on Average Ratings
->.
-Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets
->.Percentage of Resturants based on "Has_Table_booking"
->.Percentage of Resturants based on "Has_Online_delivery"
->.
-Develop Charts based on Cusines, City, Ratings ( Candidate have to think about new KPI to analyse)
+.
+Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets .Percentage of Resturants based on "Has_Table_booking" .Percentage of Resturants based on "Has_Online_delivery" .
+Develop Charts based on Cusines, City, Ratings ( Candidate have to think about new KPI to analyse) .
->.
 Build a Dashboard for the KPI's Above.

 3. Short Description / Purpose